 Sleep can increase the space between brain cells, flushing out damaging molecules in the brain that are associated with neurodegeneration.
 This means that when you sleep, the cellular structure of your brain is in a completely different state than when you are awake.
 It is like a plumbing system opening, letting healing fluid flow through brain cells.

 How do toxic molecules related to neurodegenerative processes appear in the first place?
-Well, your body builds up toxins on a daily basis.
+Well, your body builds up toxins daily.
 Stress, anxiety, feelings of burnout, and more can lead to a build-up of toxins in your body.
 Stress also increases the permeability of the blood-brain barrier with corticotropin-releasing hormones, which may cause neuroinflammatory conditions.

 Sleep kicks off another detox activity in the body by releasing hormones to slow breathing and relax muscles.
 The release of these sleep-inducing hormones may reduce inflammation in the body.
 So, good sleep can decrease inflammation in your body.
 Similarly, lack of sleep may increase levels of inflammation in the body because it leads to a decrease in detox activity from the brain.